-This term we will be working on the 'Objectivity' Section of Hegel's Doctrine of Concept in his Science of Logic.
+This time we will be working on the 'Teleology' Section of Hegel's Doctrine of Concept in his Science of Logic.
 Please have a copy of the book with you for the session.
 We will mainly use the Di Giovanni translation, but there are usually no problems if people bring other translations (Miller, etc.).

 Nietzsche Reading Group

 The aim of this reading group is to gather a number of MA and Ph.D. students around Nietzsche's texts.
 Each week somebody will select and briefly present (510mins) a number of passages, aphorism and/or themes from Nietzsche's oeuvre.
 The group intends to read, interpret, question and, in general, think with and through Nietzsche's philosophy in a collaborative and cooperative spirit, inspired by Nietzsche's own exhortation:

 "philology itself is never so easily over and done with anything whatsoever; it teaches to read well, which means to read slowly, deeply, backward and forward with care and respect, with reservations, with doors left open, with delicate fingers and eyes . . .
 My patient friends, this book desires for itself only consummate readers and philologists: learn to read me well!"
 (D Preface §5)

 Time and location: Term 2 - Thursdays from 14:00-16:00 in TBC